damesncs/ez-sprites-java/README.md

 # ez-sprites-java

-A version of ez-sprites for Java with a Pong demo
+A version of ez-sprites for Java with a Pong and Breakout demo